ygyashgoyal/BioAutoCon/README.md

-# BioAutoMyze: An AI Assistant for Biochemical Network Transcription
+# BioAutoCon: An AI Assistant for Biochemical Network Transcription

-BioAutoMyze is a multimodal AI system that converts **biological network diagrams** into **structured mathematical models**.
+BioAutoCon is a multimodal AI system that converts **biological network diagrams** into **structured mathematical models**.
 Given a pathway diagram (image), the system extracts:

 - Species / nodes